andre5836/TornadoBot-Changelogs/README.md

 # TornadoBot Changelogs

-- Hier findest du immer die neuesten Updates vom TornadoBot.
+- Here you'll always find the latest updates from TornadoBot.
-- Alle Informationen hier stammen DIREKT vom Entwickler!
+- All information here comes DIRECTLY from the developer!